picked-a-username/counting-quine/README.md

 # oneliner-quine

-A Python One-liner Counting Quine that prints its own source code
+A Python One-liner Counting Quine that plays a counter on its source code